 If you are looking for ways to make more money with your music dig in!

-There are three key components to increasing your income as a musician.
+There are three key components to increase your income as a musician.

-Today, we’re going to focus on #3 3 types of Sustainable Strategies – Pre-Sale, Ongoing, or Crowdfunding.
+In this part, we’re going to focus on 3 types of Sustainable Strategies – Pre-Sale, Ongoing, or Crowdfunding.

-Experiences are the foundational element for each and you can choose whichever resonates with you.
+Experiences are the foundational element for each and they will take long-term planning, and they are incredible ways to connect with fans in world 1.0.
+I suggest you can choose whichever resonates with you.

-One thing that fans may REALLY want is to have an experience with you.
 Come up with some unique ideas for fan experiences and merchandise, and then come up with your strategy on how to implement.
-There are three points of entry for this.

-Pre – Sale – Never Squander The Chance to Earn Money From A New EP of Full Release
+Pre – Sale – Never Squander The Chance to Earn Money From A New EP or A Full Release

-A great statistic to keep in mind from Pledge is: fans spend an average of $55 each on projects.
+A great statistic to keep in mind from Pledge is: fans spend an average of $55 each!

 Create Sustainable Ongoing Monthly Pay